mwarning/openwrt-examples/README.md

 * PKG_NAME: Package name.
 Use lower case letters.
 * PKG_LICENSE: Package license.
 See the [SPDX license list](https://spdx.org/licenses/) for valid values.
+* PKG_LICENSE_FILES: Path to the license file in the source code.
 * PKG_VERSION: The same version as program to be packaged.
 If you do not know how to version projects, have a look at [semantic versioning](https://semver.org/).
 * PKG_RELEASE: Revision of the package.
 Start at 1 and increase when the package changes.
 Reset to 1 if PKG_VERSION changes.
 * PKG_REV: Branch name or git commit id (sha1 hash).